iluwatar/java-design-patterns/naked-objects/README.md

 ## Intent of Naked Objects Design Pattern

 To enable the rapid development of maintainable systems by representing all business objects directly and automatically creating the user interface from these definitions.
+Naked Objects design pattern is essential for developers aiming to align user interfaces with domain models seamlessly.

 ## Detailed Explanation of Naked Objects Pattern with Real-World Examples

 Real-world example

-> Consider a real-world example where a company develops a customer relationship management (CRM) system using the Naked Objects design pattern.
-In this CRM system, each business object, such as "Customer," "Order," and "Product," is represented directly as an object in the system.
+> In a Naked Objects design pattern, a company might develop a customer relationship management (CRM) system where each business object, such as "Customer," "Order," and "Product," is represented directly.
+This allows for a dynamic and adaptable UI reflecting the underlying domain model with minimal developer intervention.
 The user interface is automatically generated based on these domain objects, allowing sales representatives to view and edit customer information, track orders, and manage inventory without needing a separately designed UI.
 >
 > This approach ensures that any changes in the business logic or domain model are immediately reflected in the user interface, significantly reducing the development and maintenance time.
 For instance, if a new field, "Loyalty Points," is added to the "Customer" object to track rewards, this field automatically appears in the CRM's user interface without additional UI development.
 This keeps the system flexible and closely aligned with the evolving business needs.